Company logo

 We also visit the temple of Govind Dev Ji.
 It is one of the most sacred and famous tourist destinations in India.
 The temple is located in the City Palace complex, of Jaipur.
 The idol of Govind Dev Ji is strikingly beautiful for its complete resemblance with Lord Krishna, and the temple is placed between Chandra Mahal and Badal Mahal in the City Palace complex.
 Every day, various 'Aartis' and 'Prasad' or 'Bhogs' are offered at the temple, at seven different times.

-Overnight at Jas Vilas, Jaipur (Standard Room)
+Overnight at Jasvilas, Jaipur (Standard Room) (B)